yotamr8/leketgo/README.md

 ## Overview

-Developed by Bar Amir, Matan Wilchek, Alon Kagan and Roey Ravitz as our semestrial project in the [Google Technologies for Cloud and Web Development Workshop](https://sites.google.com/site/cloudweb18b/) at Tel Aviv University.
+Developed by Bar Amir, Matan Wilchek, Alon Kagan and Roey Ravits as our semestrial project in the [Google Technologies for Cloud and Web Development Workshop](https://sites.google.com/site/cloudweb18b/) at Tel Aviv University.

 ## Getting Started
 ## Running the Tests